 Shortly after the hammer came down on the item for the final bidding of $1.2 millions dollars, the canvas of “Girl With Balloon” by famous anonymous artist, Banksy, began to pass through a shredder installed in the frame.
 The alarms went off, the staff took away the painting in panic and now a week later, the painting’s value raises another million dollars and the woman who bid on the painting decided to keep it, half shredded and all.

 Since his Tate Gallery stunt of 2003, this guy (or girl, because everything is possible nowadays), has been in the headlines for years after.
 Never before had something like that been attempted in reputable museums.
 In 2013 he came back with his Better Out Than In exhibit, where he made all of New York his museum institution that housed his artworks.
-Then in 2015, he produced the anti happiest place on earth, Dismaland where he gathered a group of fellow street artists and created a (literal) theme park filled with themes of apocalypse, anti-consumerism, and pointed social critiques on celebrity culture, immigration, and law enforcement.
+Then in 2015, he produced the unhappiest place on earth, Dismaland, where he gathered a group of fellow street artists and created a (literal) theme park filled with themes of apocalypse, anti-consumerism, and pointed social critiques on celebrity culture, immigration, and law enforcement.
 Lastly in 2017 with his Walled off Hotel experience in Bethlehem, West Bank where he constructed a hotel with the “worst view in the world” across an alley from the 26-foot wall that separates Israelis from Palestinians.

-The reason I believe he is important is not only through the messages he/she/they portrays (now I am assuming it is a collective group of people), but the way how those messages are portrayed.
-Banksy’s art has long been rife with political overtones as he once told his friend, the author Tristan Manco, that he likes “the political edge” of his work.
+The reason I believe he is important is not only through the messages he/she/they portrays (now I am assuming it is a collective group of people), but the way that those messages are portrayed.
+Banksy’s art has long been rife with political overtones, as he once told his friend, the author Tristan Manco, that he likes “the political edge” of his work.
 “All graffiti is low-level dissent, but stencils have an extra history,” he said.
 “They’ve been used to start revolutions and to stop wars.”

 Indeed, Banksy seems to be mounting his own revolution against the social politics of the world.
 But even though politics and activism are frequently referenced by artists (both little-known and famous), the immediacy and accessibility of Banksy’s politically-inspired work makes it especially potent.
 “All art is political in some way, but Banksy always has that quick response,” Rachel Campbell Johnston, the London Times art critic, told The Daily Beast.
 “It’s prominent because it’s in the moment and visible to the public.
 He uses art as a weapon.
 I think many artists use politics in order to get into galleries, whereas Banksy does the opposite.”